arangodb/docs/3.10/data-modeling-collections-database-methods.md

 <!-- arangod/V8Server/v8-vocbase.cpp -->

-returns a single collection or null `db._collection(collection-name)`
+Return a single collection:

+`db._collection(collection-name)`

-Returns the collection with the given name or null if no such collection exists.
+Returns the collection with the given name, or `null` if no such collection exists.

 `db._collection(collection-identifier)`

-Returns the collection with the given identifier or null if no such collection exists.
+Returns the collection with the given identifier or `null` if no such collection exists.
 Accessing collections by identifier is discouraged for end users.
 End users should access collections using the collection name.

 **Examples**

 Get a collection by name:

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline collectionDatabaseNameKnown
     @EXAMPLE_ARANGOSH_OUTPUT{collectionDatabaseNameKnown}
       db._collection("demo");
     @END_EXAMPLE_ARANGOSH_OUTPUT
     @endDocuBlock collectionDatabaseNameKnown
     {% endarangoshexample %}
     {% include arangoshexample.html id=examplevar script=script result=result %}

 Get a collection by id: